Doctor of Public Health in Health Policy and Management DrPH Admissions Requirements

 Note: The ECFMG ENGLISH TEST scores may not be substituted.

-Foreign transcripts: All applicants with foreign transcripts must obtain an official evaluation of their diplomas and grade sheets from a U.S. Government approved agency such as World Education Services (www.wes.org).
-This should include credit hour equivalents with an explanation of the grading system at the foreign institution.
+Foreign transcripts: All applicants with foreign transcripts must obtain an official evaluation of their diplomas and grade sheets from a U.S. Government approved agency and we strongly recommend World Education Services (www.wes.org).
+SOPHAS only accepts World Education Services evaluations.
+The evaluation should include credit hour equivalents with an explanation of the grading system at the foreign institution.
 Also, the official evaluation should include the cumulative Grade Point Average (GPA).
-The official evaluation should be sent from the evaluation service to the Admissions Office.
-If using an agency other than World Education Services, originals and certified English translations are also required for all official transcripts, grade sheets, diplomas and licenses that are not in English.
+Official evaluations, not from WES, may be sent from the evaluation service to the Admissions Office.
+If using an agency other than WES, originals and certified English translations are also required for all official transcripts, grade sheets, diplomas and licenses that are not in English.
 All transcripts, diplomas and licenses must be on official paper and certified.
 If it is not possible to send originals with the application, original notarized copies must be provided.
 In this case, students are required to present originals to be witnessed by Admissions Office staff before registration.

 New York Medical College